froh/musings/sql-row-level-version-control.md

 Modifying an item is deleting the previous version and inserting a new one.

+# data model: meta tables and versioning info in data tables

+# automating the process:  triggers

 # future
 * merge
 * several sessions on the same version?